 Signed a 5-year MOU in August 2025, expanding the Southeast Asian nursing academic collaboration network.

-Fuluduo Co., Ltd. & Taiwansuen Co., Ltd.
+FUROTO Co., Ltd. & TAIWAN STIPENDIARY Co., Ltd.

 Signed MOUs with the two companies in 2026 respectively, promoting industry-academia collaboration and training talent for the smart health industry.